 Post-Tenure Review Committee Report

-The committee shall provide a written evaluation of the candidate’s performance, as well as a comprehensive rating using the common Likert scale for each area of Teaching, Scholarship, Service, and Student Success.
+The committee shall provide a written evaluation of the candidate’s performance, as well as a comprehensive rating using the common Likert scale for each area of Teaching, Scholarship, Service, Student Success, and Professional Development.
+Evaluation of Post-TR portfolios will utilize the common Likert scale and be documented using the Common Likert Form.

-If the candidate’s performance is rated as unsatisfactory, the committee shall include suggestions for improvement and for possible remedial action to guide the development of a Performance Improvement Plan.
+If the candidate’s performance is rated as unsatisfactory (1 or a 2 on the common Likert Scale), the committee shall include suggestions for improvement and for possible remedial action to guide the development of a Performance Improvement Plan.

 The candidate’s immediate supervisor shall notify the Chief Academic Officer of the results of the review and place a copy within the candidate’s personnel file in the department.